rpglab/rpglab.github.io/news/_posts/2022-08-03-PhD-Openings-23S.md

 * Experience with power system software, e.g. PSS/E, DSATools, PSCAD
 * Experience with optimization packages, e.g. AMPL, Pyomo

-If you have a full time job in the U.S. (not need to be in Houston) but in the meanwhile want to pursue a doctoral degree, you are also encouraged to contact me with your full CV and transcripts.
+If you have a full time job in the U.S. (not need to be in Houston) but in the meanwhile want to pursue a doctoral degree (can be 100% online), you are also encouraged to contact me with your full CV and transcripts.
 There is a possibility we can have your PhD tuition fee waived with our college-wide Graduate Tuition Fellowship (GTF).

 Sincerely,